Interesting and Fun Butterfly Facts

 The words ’soul’ and ’butterfly’ are actually the same word in many languages.

 We are proud members of the International Butterfly Breeders Association.
 The IBBA is an international, non-profit, membership-based trade association promoting high standards of ethics, competence and professionalism in the breeding of quality Butterflies.

 Please note that I cannot receive emails from the IBBA site.
-Please use the this email for orders and information
+Please use the this contact form for orders and information.